C. David Allis, Ph.D. (1951-2023)

 All the cells in the human body have the same genes, but only a small percentage of genes are active in any given cell at any given time.
 Allis studies chromatin, the DNA–histone protein complex that packages the genetic information within each cell.
 Chromatin can facilitate or restrict access to specific genes, and serves as a means of gene regulation that lies outside of the DNA itself—the basis of a principle known as epigenetics.

 Chromatin is the physiological template of the human genome.
-The histone proteins within chromatin, their posttranslational modifications, and the enzyme systems responsible for generating them are highly conserved through evolution.
-Meanwhile, nature has evolved sophisticated mechanisms to alter chromatin, and as a result, to regulate gene expression and other biological processes.
+Nature has evolved sophisticated mechanisms to alter it and thereby regulate gene expression and other biological processes.

 One such mechanism involves the addition or loss of chemical groups.
 The Allis lab is investigating how covalent histone modifications regulate biological processes in a variety of unicellular and multicellular eukaryotic models.
 Through enzymatic processes such as acetylation, methylation, phosphorylation, and ubiquitylation, histones are believed to function like master on-off switches that determine whether particular genes are active or inactive.
 Disease links, notably cancer, are often linked to alterations in epigenetic regulators, and insights into the mechanisms that turn particular genes on or off could lead to better treatments.

 Allis is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.